 Situated in a national recreation area, Mohican Outdoor Center offers visitors with quiet wooded hikes to breathtaking waterfalls and to the soaring cliffs on the nearby Appalachian Trail with magnificent views of the Delaware Water Gap.
 Stroll to nearby wetlands to spot the local wildlife or visit Catfish Pond for a refreshing swimming hole, paddling, and fishing for bass, perch, pickerel, or sunfish.

 Mohican offers several self-service cabin options, ideal for groups who wish to cook their own meals.
 Pillows are provided—bring your own sleeping bag and towels.
-Our Demo Center offers guests the opportunity to try out Deuter backpacks, LEKI poles, MSR snowshoes, LOWA boots, and JetBoil stoves.
+Our Demo Center offers guests the opportunity to try out Deuter backpacks, LEKI poles, MSR snowshoes, and LOWA boots.
+View site map.

 Mohican offers several options for camping, including groups, private groups, tent platforms, and walk-in campsites.
 Due to the size of our parking lot and style of campground we are unable to accommodate RV’s or Tow Behind Campers.
-Trails to camping is rooted and rocky, so rolling cooler and luggage are not recommended.
+Trails to campsites are rooted and rocky, so rolling cooler and luggage are not recommended.

 Learn more about AMC’s cancellation policies for lodging and programs.